-We’ll give you a quick preview of the top cards the Elite Personal Finance credit experts found now:
+We’ll give you a quick preview of the top cards that our team found:

 What is Bad Credit?

 Everyone has their own definition for each credit status.
 There’s no standardized scaling system to follow.
 However, a bad credit rating would be considered between a 500 and 650 FICO score under the most recent FICO score variations.

 Now keep in mind, there is such a thing as a credit score range worse than ‘Bad.’
 The worst borrowers have between a 500 and 650 FICO score.
 This is caused by many defaults, oversized debts, and closed accounts, especially by bankruptcy, foreclosure, etc.

 So if your credit score is in the 500 to 650 range, there will be some options available to you.
 And we know what you’re thinking, “Of course, just a bunch of secured cards that need collateral funds!”

 Thankfully that’s not the case.
 There are many unsecured credit cards for bad credit borrowers.
 This is because card issuers know people sometimes run into financial situations, but they still want to build their credit back up.
 The issuer can take on new cardholders; of course, the higher risk means a higher reward (more interest/fees) for the credit card provider.

 If you want a secured card for building your credit and nothing else, the best route to take is a card with no annual fee.
 Capital One Secured MasterCard is the best-secured card, backed by one of the industry’s largest credit card issuers.

 While it doesn’t currently graduate to an unsecured card, you get your collateral back once you close the card.
 It is also easy to get approved for an unsecured Capital One credit card once you have paid off your secured card on time for a year or so.

 As a further bonus, this card comes without any foreign transaction fee.